shilangyu/uni-notes/semester_2/mathematical_analysis/taylor_series.md

 ## Maclaurin series

-If the series are centered around $x = 0$ we call the generated power series Maclaurin series.
+If the series are centered around $a = 0$ we call the generated power series Maclaurin series.

 ## order of n